Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 If we start with a free floating supply of *T* and *L* molecules, then *TL* will initially be formed quickly at the expense of the free-floating *T* and *L* molecules.
 The reverse reaction will not occur because of the lack of *TL* complexes.
 However, as the concentration of *TL* grows and the concentrations of  *T* and *L* decrease, the rate of increase in *TL* will slow.
 Eventually, the number of *TL* complexes being formed by the forward reaction will balance the number of *TL* complexes being split apart by the reverse reaction.
 At this point, the concentration of all particles reaches equilibrium.

-## Calculation of steady state concentration in a reversible ligand-receptor reaction
+## Calculation of equilibrium in a reversible ligand-receptor reaction

-In fact, we can calculate the steady state concentrations of *T* and *L* for our reversible reaction by hand.
+For a single reversible reaction, if we know the rates of both the forward and reverse reactions, then we can calculate the steady state concentrations of *T*, *L*, and *TL* by hand.
 Suppose that we begin with initial concentrations of *T* and *L* that are represented by *t*<sub>0</sub> and *l*<sub>0</sub>, respectively.
 Let [*L*], [*T*], and [*LT*] denote the concentrations of the three molecule types.
 And assume that the reaction rate constants *k*<sub>bind</sub> and *k*<sub>dissociate</sub> are fixed.

-Our goal is to find the steady state concentration of *LT*.
-When this occurs, we know that the rate of production of *LT* is equal to the rate of its dissociation; in other words, we know that
+When the steady state concentration of *LT* occurs, we know that the rate of production of *LT* is equal to the rate of its dissociation; in other words, we know that

 *k*<sub>bind</sub> · [*L*] · [*T*] = *k*<sub>dissociate</sub> · [*LT*].

-We also know that by the law of conservation of mass, the concentrations of *L* and *T* molecules are always constant across the system.
-In particular, the number of these particles is equal to their initial concentrations.
-That is, at any time point, we have that
+We also know that by the law of conservation of mass, the concentrations of *L* and *T* molecules are always constant across the system and are equal to their initial concentrations.
+That is, at any time point,

 [*L*] + [*LT*] = *l*<sub>0</sub>

-and that
+and

 [*T*] + [*LT*] = *t*<sub>0</sub>.